 The Museums & Galleries National Awards, or MAGNAs, began in 2011.
 They recognise excellent work nationally in the categories of exhibition, public programs and sustainability projects.

-The MAGNAs are open to all Australian cultural collecting institutions who are members of Australian Museums and Galleries Association except Indigenous Programs or Keeping Places which is open to all.
+The MAGNAs are open to all Australian cultural collecting institutions.
+Entry fees apply and discounts are given to AMaGA members.
 Become an organisational member of AMaGA.

 The Awards are intended to:

 - Encourage the continuous improvement and development of Australian museums and galleries

 - Inspire and recognise best practice and innovation in the collecting sector

 - Enhance the profile of museums and galleries in local and wider communities.

 MAGNA entry-level fees are based on your organisations operating budget.

 - Level A - Annual operating budget up to $ 8 million.

 - Level B - Annual operating budget over $ 8 million.

 Note: MAPDA charges a fee for entry.
 The fee applies for each entry submitted.
 Members of the Australian Museums and Galleries Association or Museums Aotearoa receive a discount.
 However, low-staff FTE organisations can submit 2 awards entries per year are free.